webdiscus/ansis/README.md

   pink: '#ffc0cb',
 };

-// Create a new instance and extend it with only your custom names const ansis = new Ansis().extend(myTheme);
+// Create a new instance and extend it with only your colors const ansis = new Ansis().extend(myTheme);

 // You can still use base styles together with extended ones